-The Company uses interest rate derivatives to swap the majority of its Euro, Sterling and US dollar bonds from fixed interest rates to floating USD interest rates.
-Any non-USD interest rate derivatives are swapped to USD LIBOR or SOFR using cross currency interest rate swaps which are not designated into hedges.
+The Company uses interest rate derivatives to swap the majority of its Euro, Sterling and US dollar bonds from fixed interest rates to floating interest rates.
+Any non-USD interest rate derivatives are swapped to USD SOFR using cross currency interest rate swaps which are not designated in accounting hedge relationships.
 The interest rate derivatives are designated into fair value hedges.